syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 ## 🎉 Congratulations

-✅ &nbsp; You have just installed and used your first Composite Promise. <br/>
+✅ &nbsp; You have just installed and used your first Compound Promise. <br/>
 👉 &nbsp; Let's see [where to go from here](./whats-next).